 On Windows PC, plug your iPhone in and find it under devices in Windows Explorer.
 Within the iPhone folder will be Internal Storage.
 Open that and then open the DCIM folder within that.
 This folder will contain all of the photos on your iPhone.
 Just select which photos you want to delete, or press Ctrl + A to select all of them, and then right-click and select delete, or press Shift + Del.

 This will immediately remove your iPhone photos permanently, so be cautious as you won’t have an opportunity to restore anything you delete accidentally.

 How to delete iPhone photos using iCloud

 As mentioned, any photo or video you delete on your phone will automatically be deleted from your iCloud account if you have syncing turned on. iCloud syncing is the default setting, so it will be on unless you’ve manually switched it off.
 If you want to remove all your photos from both your device and from your iCloud account, you can do it by just deleting them on your phone.

 It works in reverse too, so whenever you delete a photo from your iCloud it will be deleted from your device.
-To delete a photo or photos from iCloud, log in on iCloud.com, and go to Photos.
-Then, simply select all photos and press the trash icon.
+To delete a photo or photos from iCloud, log in on iCloud.com and go to Photos.
+Then, simply select all photos and press the rubbish bin icon.
 This is the same as using Photos on iPhone or Mac; you’ll need to go to your Recently Deleted folder to permanently delete everything.

 Keep your photos without taking up space